MrPeanutButterz/Bitburner/README.md

 Finds the best faction based on the highest reputation in the list of buyable augmentations.
 Then it will compair it to all factions en select the one with the least amount of work.
 When a faction is found it will start the requirements or reputation or installation script.
+If all factions are completed this script will start bitnode.js.

 `requirements.js`
 **args optional**